-Its not too early to begin thinking about growing peppers.
-Peppers require a long growing season, so if you want to be able to enjoy home grown peppers this summer, seeds should be started indoors at least 8-10 weeks before they go outside or in the greenhouse.
-You can purchase young pepper plants from the greenhouse in the spring, but by starting your own seeds the selection of varieties is much larger.
-There is a large selection of different varieties of peppers that come in various shapes, sizes, colours, taste and heat.
+It’s never too early to be thinking about growing peppers.
+Peppers require a long growing season, so if you want to be able to enjoy home grown peppers in the summer, seeds should be started indoors at least 8-10 weeks before they go outside or in the greenhouse.
+You can purchase young pepper plants from the Garden Centre in the spring, but by starting your own seeds the selection of varieties is much bigger.
+There is a wide variety of pepper types which vary in size and shape, colour, and flavour and heat.
 Make sure you read the description on the seed packet to find what you are looking for.
-There is a good selection of pepper seeds available at the garden centre right now.
+There is a good selection of pepper seeds available at the Garden Centre by the start of February.
 At home we always like to have a variety of different peppers growing in pots.

 Peppers are harvested when the wall of the pepper feels firm and they have achieved their full size.
 During the start of the season, pick the fruit as it grows, as this will encourage new fruit, but later in the season, the peppers can be left on the plant longer, allowing them to change colour.
 Red peppers start off green and mature to red as they age.
 Red peppers are sweeter and higher in vitamin A and C. When picking peppers use scissors or pruners and cut the pepper from the plant.

 If you have never grown peppers before, why not give it a try!
 They do not require a lot of space and will be quite happy growing on a warm, sunny patio.